Major League Lacrosse: Performance by team

-Italics indicates a defunct team

 Draft

 Every year, Major League Lacrosse held a collegiate player draft.
 The collegiate player draft occurred prior to the league season.
 Only players who competed at the collegiate level and whose NCAA eligibility has expired in the previous season were eligible for the draft.
 The exact date, location, and number of rounds varied each year.

 In addition, each off-season, MLL heald a supplemental player draft.
 The draft was held to expand a team's protected list to a pre-season active roster of 40 players.
 If a player wasn't selected, they returned to the player pool.

 Top draft picks

 Attendance

-Since 2006, overall league attendance has varied between 3,800 and 6,500 per game, peaking in 2011 and steadily decreasing to an all-time low in 2018.
-There has always been a great deal of disparity in attendance figures for different teams in the league.
-Playing at Invesco Field at Mile High, the Denver Outlaws have led the league in attendance all but one year of their existence.
-A significant portion of Denver's attendance is from one game each year.
-The Outlaws established a tradition of having a game on the Fourth of July that always attracts the biggest single-game attendance in the league.
+From 2006, overall league attendance varied between 3,800 and 6,500 per game, peaking in 2011 and steadily decreasing to an all-time low in 2018.
+There had always been a great deal of disparity in attendance figures for different teams in the league.
+Playing at Invesco Field at Mile High, the Denver Outlaws had led the league in attendance all but one year of their existence.
+A significant portion of Denver's attendance was from one game each year.
+The Outlaws established a tradition of having a game on the Fourth of July that always attracted the biggest single-game attendance in the league.
 31,644 people attended the game and watched fireworks afterward in 2015.
-The Fourth of July game has regularly attracted over 25,000 people.
-Outside of this special event game, Denver currently draws about 6,000 per game.
+The Fourth of July game regularly attracted over 25,000 people.
+Outside of this special event game, Denver drew about 6,000 per game.

 League operations

-The league is owned by Major League Lacrosse, LLC, which is controlled by the founders and the six franchises.
-The founders – Steinfeld, Morrow, Robertson, and Davis – control five of 14 ownership shares (36%); the nine franchises each have one ownership share (7%).
-Davis owns two of the nine franchises and has a stake in two others.
+The league was owned by Major League Lacrosse, LLC, which was controlled by the founders and the six franchises.
+The founders – Steinfeld, Morrow, Robertson, and Davis – control five of 14 ownership shares (36%); the nine franchises each had one ownership share (7%).
+Davis owned two of the nine franchises and has a stake in two others.

 Atlanta Blaze owner Peter Trematerra sued Major League Lacrosse, LLC, Commissioner Gross, Jim Davis and several businesses controlled by the founders of the league in April 2017.
 Trematerra alleged that Gross provided inaccurate information about the profitability of the league in 2014, when Trematerra was considering buying an expansion franchise.
 The suit also claimed that because the league, some of its major sponsors, and Lax Sports Network were all controlled by the same people and entities, sponsorship and broadcast rights were sold for below market value.

 In August 2017, the MLL accidentally exposed the confidential personal information of over 1,000 players, nearly everyone who has ever played in the league or tried out for a team.
 The information was stored in one excel spreadsheet that was publicly linked on the league's website for a day.
 It is unknown if any player experienced identity theft as a result of the incident.